oyongjoo/rswlan/CONTRIBUTING.md

 ### 5. Concurrency

-#### Locking
+#### Locking Mechanisms
-- Document lock ordering rules
+1. **Spinlock Usage**
-- Keep critical sections small
+   - Use for very short critical sections
-- Avoid nested locks when possible
+   - Appropriate for interrupt context
+   - When wait time is expected to be minimal
+   - Example cases:
+     * Queue operations
+     * Short buffer manipulations
+     * Fast hardware register access

+2. **Mutex Usage**
-- Use appropriate lock types
+   - Use for longer critical sections
+   - When sleep is allowed
+   - When contention is expected
+   - Example cases:
+     * File operations
+     * Complex data structure updates
+     * Network operations

 #### Shared Resources
 - Clearly document ownership rules